minzart/sunrise-oath/glossary/law.md

 ### Magic

-Richard Garfield’s card game, created in 1993, ft. mages, scientists, elves, robots.
+Richard Garfield’s card [[game]], created in 1993, ft. mages, scientists, elves, robots.
 Not only *: the gathering* as conceived.
 Card back has pen smudge.

 #### League